40 Ways To Make Camping A Walk in The ParkBy Andrey Kuper

 Easy Carry Matchbox

-Camping doesn’t have to mean you will have to have bad breakfast of just toasted bread and fruits.
+Camping doesn’t have to mean you will have to have a bad breakfast of just toasted bread and fruits.
 If you are someone who really needs fluffy eggs every morning, this one is for you!
 Now, we are not suggesting a way to bring your eggs still in their shells.

 We all know how that usually turns out, with eggs everywhere and you spending more time cleaning up than enjoying your trip.
 Instead, get a little clear bottle with a tight lid.
 Now, you just toss in your eggs and voila!
 Just make sure you label the bottle so don’t end up overdosing on your eggs.